Quantum Trajectory Theory and Simulations of Nonlinear Spectra and Multi-Photon Effects in Waveguide-QED Systems with a Time-Delayed Coherent Feedback: Results

-\edit{Pure dephasing can also act to qualitatively change the emitted spectrum.
+Pure dephasing can also act to qualitatively change the emitted spectrum.
 Under off-resonant pumping, the Mollow triplet becomes asymmetrical when pure dephasing is included~\cite{Edwards1983,Ulhaq2013,Gustin2018}.
 We show how the inclusion of feedback affects this result in Fig.~\ref{fig:Detune_Dephase_Spec}.
 The detuning between the laser and TLS is $\delta = 5 \gamma$ and the Rabi frequency if $\Omega = 2\pi$.
 The rate of pure dephasing is $\gamma' = 0.5\gamma$.
-When a short feedback loop is included ($\tau = 0.1 \gamma^{-1}$) a similar effect is seen as when feedback is included for the standard Mollow triplet in Fig.~\ref{fig:ShortLoop_Spectras}(b).
-By choice of round trip phase the spectrum width broadens ($\phi = 0$) or sharpens and filters out the central peak ($\phi = \pi$).} For the remaining results we will neglect the two dissipation channels to present optimal results as we remain on resonance.
+When a short feedback loop is included ($\tau = 0.1 \gamma^{-1}$), the spectral asymmetry is not as pronounced.
+When $\phi = 0$, the asymmetry remains, however now the largest peak is the central peak.
+When $\phi = \pi$, only a small amount of asymmetry in the spectrum shape remains and the peak heights are now symmetrical.
+For the remaining results we will neglect the two dissipation channels to present optimal results as we remain on resonance.

 The WTDs of the waveguide output give us additional insight into how feedback is changing the system dynamics.
 Without feedback, in Fig.~\ref{fig:ShortLoop_WTDs}(a), the system goes through periodic peaks of photon emission which quickly die off as the waiting time gets much longer than the lifetime of the TLS.
 As expected, there is a very small probability of back to back jumps since the output light is sub-Poissonian.